So now what?

 When storing your shellfish in a cooler, make sure that there is no standing water in the bottom of the cooler.
 We recommend using ice packs or simply leaving the drain open.
-Also, it is best to avoid direct contact with ice to prevent your shellfish from getting too cold.

 KEEP IN MIND... it is normal for clams and oysters to open slightly while resting in a cold environment, but they should always close-up when touched.
 If your clams open completely, they should be discarded and not eaten.